vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/UI Toolkit/Styling.md

 Now the element has been selected (or something close to it), you can see a hierarchy of all the elements it's made of, their names, and their classes.
 The text in the hierarchy follows the [selector rules](#learn-selector-rules) we learned earlier.

-You can hover over the elements and they will highlight in the window you are inspecting.
+You can hover over the elements, which will be highlighted in the window you are inspecting.

 #### The inspector
 ![UI Toolkit Debugger - Inspector](ui-toolkit-debugger-inspector.png){.padded}